LDexter/DavinCC/README.md

   - **Note:** always blocks prompt from AI processing and modifies the chat log instead
   - **Note:** must already exist in conversation as `var=1`, `item=thing`, etc
   - **Note:** awareness of variables is dependent on the cutoff scope

+- `[CODE]`, for detecting the next code block produced by DavinCC to be saved and optionally executed

+  - **Note:** currently only supports Lua files

 - `[CLR]`, to clear the terminal without prompting the AI